Italian Subjunctive Tenses: How to Match Them With the Main Clause

 LOADING QUIZ…

-The Italian subjunctive has four tenses: presente (che io torni), passato (che io sia tornato), imperfetto (che io tornassi) and trapassato (che io fossi tornato).
+The italian subjunctive has four tenses: presente (che io torni), passato (che io sia tornato), imperfetto (che io tornassi) and trapassato (che io fossi tornato).
 Each pairs with a specific main-clause zone.
+There is no congiuntivo futuro: future action after a subjunctive trigger uses the indicativo futuro.

 Which subjunctive tense do I use after penso che?